imaryan1569/100days-of-coding-challenge/README.md

 Problem Statement:Declare a 2-dimensional array, arr, with n empty arrays, all zero-indexed.
 Declare an integer,last Answer, and initialize it to 0

+📌 Day 5: Left Rotation

+Problem Statement:
+Given an array of integers and a number, d, perform d left rotations on the array.
+Once all the rotations have been performed, return the updated array.